davep33l/fx-net/README.md

 ##### Sub Requirement 4.1
 1. The requirement for the payment system is that the output file must contain

-Currency, Amount, Client Payment Instructions, Value Date
+Currency, Amount, Client Payment Instructions

 ## Features
 1. Intuitive menu system with prompted responses for selection control
-2. Create a shareable file to google drive
+2. Create a shareable file via google drive / google sheets for the user
-3. Analysis options to view additional trends by client, currencies traded etc
+3. Analysis options to view additional trends by client
 4. Produce reports in spreadsheet format
 5. Produce reports in the console for quick viewing of netting breakdown
+6. Produce report / file for downstream application consumption
-6. Risk reduction by minimising any user intervention
+7. Risk reduction by minimising any user intervention
-7. Time saving by automating manual processes
+8. Time saving by automating manual processes

 ## Flow Charts